BDC Hamburger Icon

 One great way for companies with outbound telemarketing teams to squeeze more value out of their phone system, whether VoIP or a landline, is to add an auto-dialer.
 An auto-dialer predicts when a call is about to end and starts dialing the next number, thereby reducing downtime and increasing productivity.

 • What are your equipment concerns?
-Consider VoIP if you want to avoid the extra costs of buying a new phone for each employee.
-However, if you account for the cost of hardware in a new phone system, a landline option may be within your budget.
+Consider VoIP if you want to avoid the extra costs of buying a new phone for each new employee you hire.
+However, if you account for the cost of hardware you already have or will need, a landline option may still be within your budget.

 Best business phone systems for VoIP